A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos.

-Like an old-time train conductor with their pocket watch, you run your feeding station with clockwork precision.
-You know exactly when to switch from winter suet to spring seed mixes, and you adjust your feeding times based on migration patterns and seasonal changes.
+Just like an old-time train conductor with a pocket watch, you run your feeding station like clockwork.
+You know exactly when to switch winter suet to spring seed mixes; you even change your feeding times according to the migration patterns and the change of seasons.

 7. Your Camera Is Always Ready